clh97/processing-starfield/README.md

 # processing-starfield
-Tried my simple modification from coding challenge 1 (The Coding Train)
+Based on coding challenge 1 (The Coding Train)

 Using Processing / Java